 This is a high level guide and explanation of the tools and accounts you’ll need to use cryptocurrency, organized by what you’re trying to accomplish with it.

-It was only a few weeks ago that I expressed an interest in online trading as an income stream –and that article triggered an almost unhealthy infatuation with cryptocurrency trading.
+It wasn’t too long ago that I expressed an interest in online trading as an income stream –and that article triggered an almost unhealthy infatuation with cryptocurrency trading.

-I stopped taking on clients and immersed myself full-time to learn as much as I could about cryptocurrency.
+I stopped taking on clients and immersed myself full-time to learn as much as I could about cryptocurrency and blockchain technology.

 I took three weeks off and spent 14 hours per day consuming every available piece of information I could find –I learned how to get started using cryptocurrencies like Bitcoin, Ethereum, Dash, EOS, and Neo (Antshares), the tools I need to use, and the trading strategies I will need to employ to make profit.